leehosu01/noah-research/HEBO/README.md

 - See `archived_submissions/hebo`, which is the exact submission that won the NeurIPS2020 Black-Box Optimsation Challenge.
 - Use `run_local.sh` in [bbo_challenge_starter_kit](https://github.com/rdturnermtl/bbo_challenge_starter_kit/) to reproduce `bayesmark` experiments, you can just drop `archived_submissions/hebo` to the `example_submissions` directory.
-- The `MACEBO` in `bo.optimizers.mace` is the same optimiser, with same hyperparameters but a modified interface (bayesmark dependency removed).
+- The `MACEBO` in `hebo.optimizers.mace` is the same optimiser, with same hyperparameters but a modified interface (bayesmark dependency removed).

 ## Features